TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/projectb.md

 1. Program can load the inventory of umbrella models from the text file, and print out a nice representation of the top 10 of them.

-1. Program supports the actions (n)ext and (p)revious, allowing
+1. Program supports the actions `(n)ext` and `(p)revious`, allowing
 users to browse through the full inventory of umbrellas.

-1. Program supports the (b)uy action, allowing users to select one of the shown models and "purchase" it (simply prints a desciprtion of the selected item and exits).
+1. Program supports the `(b)uy` action, allowing users to select one of the shown models and "purchase" it (simply prints a description of the selected item and exits).

 1. Temporarily hard code the filter `my_criteria` into your program as above.
 Program applies that filter to the full inventory and displays just the subset that match it.

-1. Program supports the (a)dd filter action, prompting user for an attribute and a value, creates a corresponding search criteria dictionary, and applies it to the inventory (instead of `my_criteria`, which you can now delete).
+1. Program supports the `(a)dd` filter action, prompting user for an attribute and a value, creates a corresponding search criteria dictionary, and applies it to the inventory (instead of `my_criteria`, which you can now delete).

-1. Program supports the (r)emove filter action, displaying the current attributes that are being filtered on and asking the user which one to remove.
+1. Program supports the `(r)emove` filter action, displaying the current attributes that are being filtered on and asking the user which one to remove.

-1. Program supports the (m)odify filter action.
+1. Program supports the `(m)odify` filter action.
 First it prompts the user to choose one of the attributes currently being filtered on, then it prompts the user to toggle (switch from allowed to excluded or vice-versa) one of the values for that attribute.